gzhao08/gzhao08.github.io/_projects/enph-253/enph-253.md

 | ![img1]({{ 'assets\img\projects\enph-253\platform-2d.png' | relative_url }}) | ![img2]({{ 'assets\img\projects\enph-253\platform-3d.png' | relative_url }}) |

 There is also a strip of black electrical tape that gives a generic path that the robot can follow as all the robots must be completely autonomous.
+You can find out more information about the competition and the EngPhys Project lab at  [https://projectlab.engphys.ubc.ca/enph-253-2025/](https://projectlab.engphys.ubc.ca/enph-253-2025/).

 ## H-Bridge Design